 Yen joined Watsi on September 24th, 2016.
 Three years ago, Yen became the 2485th member to automatically support a new Watsi patient every month.
-Since then, 3,229 more people have become monthly donors!
-Yen's most recent donation supported Bravel, a student from Kenya, to fund clubfoot correction.
+Since then, 3,439 more people have become monthly donors!
+Yen's most recent donation supported Ree, a refugee from Thailand, to fund arm fracture repair.

 Bravel Paul is an 8-year-old student from Kenya.
 He likes playing football and watching cartoons.
 His family hails from Kajiado County.
 He is a class 1 pupil and likes reading books and other hobbies.
 His father is a caretaker for some houses, while his mother is a housewife.
 The family lives in a one-roomed rental house in Kitengela.
 Bravel has clubfoot of his right foot.
 Clubfoot is a condition in which the foot is twisted out of shape.
 This causes difficulty walking and even wearing shoes.
 Fortunately, Bravel traveled to visit our medical partner's care center, AIC Cure International Hospital.
 There, surgeons will perform clubfoot repair surgery on February 24th.
 Our medical partner, African Mission Healthcare Foundation, is requesting $1,224 to fund Bravel's clubfoot repair.
 After treatment, he will be able to walk easily and wear shoes.
 "I would like to see my son walking comfortably and therefore any assistance accorded to us will be highly appreciated," Bravel’s father told us.